A Vibronic Coupling Model to Study the Nonadiabatic Dynamics of Polyenes: Nonadiabatic Dynamics Methods

-Fully quantum dynamics can be approached directly from the quantum phonon Hamiltonian,~\cref{eq:h_quibronic}.
+Fully quantum dynamics can be approached directly from the quantum-phonon Hamiltonian,~\cref{eq:h_quibronic}.
 Given a set of electronic states $\{\ket{i}\}$ and a set of vibrational states $\{\ket{v_{\alpha}}\}$ for each mode $\alpha$, we create a basis of product states

 The tensor product is over the number of modes, $N_q$, and $n$ is a composite index over the electronic and vibrational degrees of freedom.
 For each mode the value of $v_{\alpha}$ lies in the range $0\leq v_{\alpha}\leq D_{\alpha}-1$, where $D_{\alpha}$ is the number of vibrational states in mode $\alpha$.
 In this basis, the time-evolving wavefunction is